CSCI-KNOX/CSCI-3753-PA1/README.md

 2. Add a custom system call to the kernel and write a test program that uses the system call
 3. Create a new Loadable Kernel Module, dynamically install it into the kernel, and write a test program to test the LKM's functionality.

-## 1 Download and Configure Tools
+## 1. Download and Configure Tools

-First we will make sure that our Pi is up to date.
+First we will make sure that our platform is up to date.

 ```text sudo apt update && sudo apt upgrade -y ``` It's a good idea to reboot here.